rubymonsters/webapps-for-beginners/source/05-html.md

 document title, the toplevel headlines, then it's probably important.
-Even more so, if other pages link to this document using link texts that also contain that word, then this adds social proof to the mix, and search results should probably list this page rather high up on the page.
+Even more so, if other pages link to this document using link texts that also contain that word, then this adds social proof to the mix, and search results should probably list this page higher up in the results.

-Another example is that, by inspecting the headline tags in an HTML document, we can auto-generate a table of contents for this document quite easily, without having authors to maintain this manually.
+Another example is that, by inspecting the headline tags in an HTML document, we can auto-generate a table of contents for this document quite easily, without having authors maintain this manually.
 Many content management systems (CMS) do this, including Wikipedia.